Cheek Surgery and Fat Pads during a Facelift

 Face and Cheek Surgery can include elements such as Cheek Augmentation, Buccal Fat Surgery and Malar Fat Pad Elevation to improve the look of your mid-face area.

-Dr Richard Sackelariou is a leading facial plastic surgeon for Cheek and Facelift surgery in Melbourne and Sydney helping patients seeking a younger, more refreshed natural look.
+Dr Richard Sackelariou is a leading facial plastic surgeon for Cheek and Facelift surgery, he operates in both Melbourne and Sydney helping patients seeking a younger, more refreshed natural look.
 With over 20 years of experience, he is a calm, caring and precise surgeon.

 Considering facial rejuvenation surgery?
 Information is just one click away.